 Homework 1.
 Stat 202a.
-Due Thu, Oct 15, 11:00am.
+Due Mon Oct11, 11:59pm.
 Late hws will not be accepted!

 You must work on the homework INDEPENDENTLY!
 Collaborating on this homework will be considered cheating.
-Submit your homework by email to stat202a@stat.ucla.edu.
-Your homework solution should be a single PDF document.
+Submit your homework in class during the first 5 minutes of class, or any time before 2pm by sliding it under my office door, 3873 Slichter.
 The first pages should be your output from the problems below.
 This preferably means you typing out your answers and explaining them briefly in a clear, readable way, rather than simply cutting and pasting your R output.
-After that, on subsequent pages, include all your code for these problems.
+After that, include all your code for these problems.
 Your functions pi2 and pi3, for example, should be included in the code section.